countr/website/content/docs/06-troubleshooting.md

 ## What is Countr's prefix? {#prefix}

 Countr uses Discord slash commands, so you can use `/` as your new prefix!
 To see a list of available commands, simply type `/` in any channel where Countr is present.

+## Does Countr have a dashboard? {#dashboard}

+No, Countr does not have a dashboard.
+We've made it easy to manage your counting channels with slash commands, so you don't need a dashboard.
+If you have feedback on the current user interface, please let us know in the [support server](https://promise.solutions/discord)!

+## Can we add a slowmode? {#slowmode}

+Discord integrates slowmode into the channel itself, so you can use the `/set slowmode` command to set a slowmode, or optionally edit the channel itself.

+## Does Countr support multiple languages? {#languages}

+We currently only support English, but we might add more languages in the future.